-Emphasis Areas Overview
+PsyD Emphasis Areas Overview

-Clinical Health Psychology Emphasis (CHP)
+Clinical Health Psychology Emphasis

 Health Faculty Coordinator: Dr. Fabiola Jean Taylor

-Family/Child and Couple Clinical Psychology Emphasis (FACE)
+Family/Child and Couple Emphasis (FACE)

-Our goal in the Family/Child and Couple Emphasis (FACE) is to introduce graduate students to the theory, research, and clinical practice of family and couple psychology.
-This is accomplished through coursework in which students learn about families, couples, adults, and children from diverse backgrounds.
+The goal in this emphasis is to introduce you to the theory, research, and clinical practice of family and couple psychology.
+This is accomplished through coursework in which you’ll learn about families, couples, adults, and children from diverse backgrounds.
 Your skills will be developed in the assessment, diagnosis, and treatment of relationship systems.

 FACE Faculty Coordinator: Dr. Susan Regas

 This emphasis area was established at the Los Angeles campus in 1990.
 A synthesis of the previous ethnic minority mental health and community clinical proficiencies, MCCP reflects the state-of-the-art in training philosophy, curriculum, and applied experiences relevant to training clinical psychologists with special competence in multicultural and community psychology.
 The year-long, intercultural processes/human diversity course required of clinical psychology students in all emphasis areas, provides basic competence in multicultural issues.
 The emphasis area provides the additional opportunity for you to develop (1) more advanced conceptual and intervention skills relevant to psychotherapy with culturally-diverse populations; (2) competence beyond individual psychopathology that includes conceptualization and intervention with community-level distress and social problems; (3) an understanding of sociopolitical and sociocultural influences on psychological functioning and well-being; (4) skills to develop programs and activities focused on the prevention of psychopathology and social problems; and (5) knowledge of community psychology theory and practice.